Frederick Wilhelmsen

-Frederick D. Wilhelmsen (1923 – 21 May 1996) was a distinguished Catholic philosopher, noted, both as a professor and as a writer, for his explication and advancement of the Thomistic tradition.
-He also was a political commentator, assessing American politics and society from a traditionalist perspective, and a political thinker, addressing what he perceived to be the failings of secular-liberal democracy.
+Frederick D. "Fritz" Wilhelmsen (18 May 1923 — 21 May 1996) was an American Catholic philosopher known for his explication and advancement of the Thomistic tradition.
+He also was a political commentator, assessing American politics and society from a traditionalist perspective, and a political thinker, addressing what he perceived to be the failings of secular liberal democracy.
 He principally was a professor at the University of Dallas from 1965 to his death in 1996.
 He also taught at the University of Santa Clara, the Al-Hikma University in Baghdad, the University of Navarra in Pamplona, Spain, and lectured and taught classes at many other universities.
+His Spanish students called him "Don Federico" while his American students called him "Fritz."

+Life

+Wilhelmsen grew up in Detroit and began his higher education at the University of Detroit.
+His time there was interrupted by World War II and he served as an army medic for three years.
+He went on to earn his BA from the University of San Francisco in 1947, followed by his MA in Philosophy in 1948 at the University of Notre Dame.
+He completed his PhD in Philosophy at the University of Madrid in 1958.

+He was awarded a Guggenheim fellowship in Philosophy in 1956.

 He was a prolific writer.
-Besides the book publications listed below, he contributed articles to the following: America, The Angelus, The Commonweal, Faith & Reason, The Grail, The Intercollegiate Review, Modern Age, National Review, The Political Science Reviewer, Triumph, The University Bookman, and The Wanderer, among others.
+He contributed articles to the following: America, The Angelus, The Commonweal, Faith & Reason, The Grail, The Intercollegiate Review, Modern Age, National Review, The Political Science Reviewer, Triumph, The University Bookman, and The Wanderer, among others.

-He also was a founding editor of Triumph, a Roman Catholic monthly that sought the sacralization of American society.
+He also was a founding editor of Triumph, a Roman Catholic monthly that sought the sacralization of American society and organized the first anti-abortion rally in the United States.

 In addition to assessing American politics and society, he was inspired by and extensively reflected upon Spanish politics and society.
 Alvaro d'Ors, a notable Spanish political philosopher, wrote that Wilhelmsen, an American from Detroit, was "the best interpreter of Spanish traditionalism, a body of political thought also known as Carlism, after King Charles V (Don Carlos)".

 Wilhelmsen enjoyed a lively friendship and correspondence with Marshall McLuhan, who spent time at the University of Dallas in the 1970s.

+In 1993, he was honored with a Festschrift entitled Saints, Sovereigns, and Scholars: Studies in Honor of Frederick D. Wilhelmsen.

+Wilhelmsen was reportedly uneasy about the reforms of the Second Vatican Council, but accepted them and continued to support the Church.

+From 1977 until his death, he taught at Christendom College, Front Royal, Virginia.
+He died on 21 May 1996 due to heart failure, after receiving the last sacraments.